 In 2018 Wilk was the recipient of Easterseals California’s “2018 Senate Champion Award.”
 The award was presented to him in recognition of his continuing legislative work on behalf of children and adults with disabilities.

 One in five Californians live in poverty.
 Bringing higher-paying jobs to the state will enable the poor to move into the middle class.
 Improving our schools will give all California students the tools they need to be competitive for jobs, higher education and sustainable careers.
 Reining in government spending and holding the bureaucracy accountable will ensure it works for – and not against - the people.

 In 2014 Scott was selected by the non-partisan, non-profit State Legislative Leaders Foundation to attend the prestigious Emerging Leaders Program held at the University of Virginia.
 This program is geared toward new and upcoming lawmakers that show promise as future legislative leaders – Scott was the only legislator selected from California.

-Scott serves as vice chair of three Senate Committees – the Committees on Education, Agriculture and Governmental Organization.
-In addition to his vice chairmanships he is a member of the Committees on Budget; Business, Professions and Economic Development; and Veterans Affairs.
+Scott serves as vice chair of four Senate Committees – the Committees on Education, Agriculture, Rules and Governmental Organization.
+In addition to his vice chairmanships he is a member of the Committees on Business, Professions and Economic Development; and Veterans Affairs.

 Scott and his wife, Vanessa, reside in Santa Clarita with their two spoiled dogs.
 They have two adult children, Scott, Jr. and Alison.
 Alison and her husband Matt are the proud parents of their precious grandson Zeke.